1 Helpful / 0 Not

 Pros: I think this is one of the nicest 'park' courses around.
 Nice big trees, flows nice, easy to navigate.

-Park is used by picnic'ers
+Park is used by picnic'ers and #7 goes toward a pavilion.

 0 of 4 people found this review helpful.